sheetalsattiraju/su26-ai301-contribution/README.md

 # su26-ai301-contribution
 # Phase 1

-(If approved) I'd like to work on adding ECE or another metric to the Ignite Library.
+I'd like to work on adding ECE or another metric to the Ignite Library.
 ## Contribution [#1]: Adding ECE, MRR or another Recommender System Metric to the Ignite Library.

 **Contribution Number:** [1]